Josephus Tan: Notable cases

 In 2017, Tan defended the couple accused in the Annie Ee case.
 Ee had been subjected to physical and mental abuse for a period of eight months until she died from her injuries in her sleep.
 Tan, who acted for the accused, said that Ee's death was "unexpected and unintended", and a case of "discipline gone wrong".
 Tan Hui Zhen, one of the accused, was also suffering from depression due to her past miscarriages and had also been abused by her family previously.
 The High Court eventually found the couple guilty of voluntarily causing grievous hurt with dangerous weapons and sentenced Tan Hui Zhen to 16½ years' jail and her husband Pua Hak Chuan to 14 years' jail and 14 strokes of the cane for their "extremely cruel and inhumane" abuse.

 In February 2021, Tan represented 24-year-old Tan Hong Sheng, one of the seven people accused of murdering Satheesh Noel Gobidass at Orchard Towers on 2 July 2019.
 Hong Sheng was initially charged with murder, but after investigations revealed that it was Hong Sheng's friend Tan Sen Yang who directly attacked and stabbed Satheesh, the AGC dismissed the murder charge.
 Hong Sheng pled guilty to the charges he faced on 5 February 2021, and a month later, on 5 March 2021, Hong Sheng was sentenced to 4 years and 9 months' jail and 12 strokes of the cane.

+In 2020, Tan was hired to represent Foo Li Ping, a divorced mother charged with murdering her four-year-old daughter and only child Megan Khung, whom she allegedly killed before burning her body.
+Foo's boyfriend Wong Shi Xiang was also charged with killing the child, while the couple's friend Nouvelle Chua Ruo Shi was charged with helping to dispose of the corpse.

 In 2021, Tan was set to defend 29-year-old Huang Bocan, the older brother of 19-year-old Huang Baoying who was found dead in their Clementi flat after being assaulted by her brother and two other people.
 Huang, who allegedly used a wooden stick to hit his sister, was initially charged with voluntarily causing grievous hurt before it was upgraded to murder.
 His two accomplices, 62-year-old Lim Peng Tiong and 41-year-old Chee Mei Wan, were also indicted for murder.